Strategic Plan

 5. Assuring financial sustainability for the future.

-In addition to mapping the specific objectives required to successfully achieve each goal, the SPSC also developed an Action Plan that identifies key activities needed to meet each goal and objective, along with a financial model that identifies areas of potential revenue generation and strategic investment of resources.
+The SPSC also developed an Action Plan that cites key activities that will ensure the university meets each goal and objective, as well as a financial model that identifies areas of potential revenue generation and strategic investment of resources.